tomhopper/Springboard_introduction/DS1_supplement_U2.md

 	                      FUN = function(x) round(mean(x, 2))),
 	            kpl = mpg*0.4251)

 As we read this code, we have to build an "outside-in" understanding of what it's doing: "assign to *car_data* the transform of the aggregate data that is the rounded mean of the second column of a subset of *mtcars*, converted to *kpl*."
+Alternatively, we can work from the inside-out, reading it like a recipe.
+Either way, it can be hard to read.

 The _magrittr_ version uses the same functions, and while less compact, it is easier to read thanks to its top-down flow; we can just read straight through what is done.